An intensive 8-month remote part-time paid fellowship to develop the next generation of built-environment resilience champions

 RNAF aims to nurture the next generation of built-environment resilience champions.
 Program applications can be submitted during March and April and selections will be made in May.
 The fellowship period will extend from mid-June 2026 to mid-April 2027, with holiday and summer breaks.

-The 2026-27 RNAF program seeks applicants who are US legal residents, age 25-45, with at minimum a college or vocational degree and knowledge/exposure/interest in building design, construction, operations and/or maintenance.
+The 2026-27 RNAF program seeks applicants who are US legal residents, early-mid career (5-20yrs experience), with at minimum a college or vocational degree and knowledge/exposure/interest in building design, construction, operations and/or maintenance.
 Personal experience with building damage/disasters is a plus.

 Fellows are expected to engage part-time with RNAF, while holding other employment.
 They will be provided free materials and receive a stipend for the term of the program.